jkmangang/jkmangang/_posts/2017-03-30-things-i-love-to-do-in-my-phone.md

 It is the right browser for you and it uses lesser data too.

 #### [Ampere](https://play.google.com/store/apps/details?id=com.gombosdev.ampere)
-Sometimes, you may find charging to be very long and you want to figure out how much charging current the battery is taking / or how much current is coming through your usb cable.
+Sometimes, you may find charging to be very slow and you want to figure out how much charging current the battery is taking / or how much current is coming through your usb cable.
 Ampere is there for you.
 I find it quite useful in adjusting my USB cable in a way to charge in normal rate.

 ## Tricks